DustinJSilk/reactive-trader/README.md

 Some strategies (~MACD) use threshold values that can vary a lot from coin to coin.
 Some coins might need values between 0.05 and -0.05 while others will need them between 0.00000005 and -0.00000005.
-This makes finding the correct Min and Max values time consuming.
-(Either manually with https://github.com/DustinJSilk/gekkoga-plus-ui or computationally which would require time and processing power).
+This makes finding the correct Min and Max values time consuming and expensive.
 These thresholds are linked to the individual markets currency value (I think).

-The solution would be to use a percentage Min / Max.
-This is in the road map.
+Rather use the PPO strategy since I've been informed that it is MACD but with percentages.

 ## Roadmap